Lumatozer/Joshua-wsgi/README.md

     4. Enter the text or html you wanna show on the client side.

-    5. Press Enter Key.
+    5. Enter the port number you want the server to listen on.

-    6. If there were no errors then you can go to 127.0.0.1:8080 to see your website live.
+    6. If there were no errors then you can go to 127.0.0.1:(entered port) to see your website live.

     7. To see it using your ip address you need to port forward your pc via the router.